Beyond the tragedy of breast cancer and the thousands of lives it affects and ends every year, there is hope.

 Breast cancer is detectable and treatable.

-With that in mind, today’s edition of the Las Vegas Review-Journal was printed on pink pages to remind readers that October is Breast Cancer Awareness Month.
-It’s the fourth straight year we’ve published a pink paper.
-Stephens Media newspapers in Mesquite, Pahrump and Boulder City will go pink today as well.
+With that in mind, the cover of today’s Las Vegas Review-Journal was printed on pink paper to remind readers that October is Breast Cancer Awareness Month.

-It has been nearly three decades since the Susan G. Komen Foundation held its first Race for the Cure.
-Two decades ago, the foundation began handing out pink ribbons at its fundraising runs to call attention to the disease.
+It has been about three decades since the Susan G. Komen Foundation held its first Race for the Cure.
+About two decades ago, the foundation began handing out pink ribbons at its fundraising runs to call attention to the disease.
 Since then, the link between pink and breast cancer has greatly expanded to include everything from clothing to yogurt container lids.
 Pro baseball players have swung pink bats.
 Even the Strip’s famous “Welcome to Fabulous Las Vegas” sign has gone pink.

+The foundation reports that about 70 percent of women age 40 and older receive regular mammograms, the single most effective screening tool to find breast cancer early.
 The National Cancer Institute now recommends that women older than 40 get a mammogram every year or every other year, depending on family history and risk factors.
+The federal government now devotes more than $850 million each year to breast cancer research, treatment and prevention, compared with $30 million in 1982.

 The victims of breast cancer need support, but not just from loved ones, friends, health care professionals and researchers.
 They need support from you.